All Raise expands to new geos, launches ‘VC Cohorts’ – TechCrunch

 With a focus on female venture capitalists and founders, All Raise hosts an annual conference, several in-person and virtual fundraising workshops and networking sessions and, recently, the group began creating curated peer groups for investors.
 Called VC Cohorts, All Raise is for the first time speaking publicly about how these 12-person subgroups will give their members career guidance and, perhaps more importantly, the ability to share deals.

-“The idea was how do we hack the old boys’ network? said Elisa Schreiber, Greylock’s vice president of marketing and a member of All Raise’s advisory committee.
+“The idea was how do we hack the old boys’ network? said Elisa Schreiber, Greylock’s marketing partner and a member of All Raise’s advisory committee.
 “We have to force this familiarity, connectivity among women in venture so that people are helping each other.”

 Currently, All Raise manages 14 active cohorts made up of 175 women.
 The idea is to put women with check-writing abilities, typically partners and general partners, together in groups with newer VCs, typically with an associate or principal title, paired together.
 These groups are expected to meet every six to eight weeks to talk shop.